vuongducphuong/documentation/content/applications/general/users/access_rights.rst

 .. important::
    Making changes in access rights can have a big impact on the database.
-For this reason, we recommend you to contact your Odoo Business Analyst or our Support Team, unless you have knowledge about Domains in Odoo.
+For this reason, we recommend you to contact your Leansoft Business Analyst or our Support Team, unless you have knowledge about Domains in Odoo.